seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 his discretion.

 **Second Servant**
-Why, this is to have a name in great men’s
+Why, this is to have a name in great men's
 fellowship: I had as lief have a reed that will do
 me no service as a partisan I could not heave.

 **First Servant**
 To be called into a huge sphere, and not to be seen
-to move in’t, are the holes where eyes should be,
+to move in't, are the holes where eyes should be,
 which pitifully disaster the cheeks.

 *A sennet sounded.
 Enter OCTAVIUS CAESAR, MARK ANTONY, LEPIDUS, POMPEY, AGRIPPA, MECAENAS, DOMITIUS ENOBARBUS, MENAS, with other captains*